 - Protect yourself.
-By timely reconciling and promptly objecting to your bank about any unauthorized, fraudulent or forged checks presented to your bank and paid by that bank, you can relieve your agency of responsibility for the shortfall and transfer the risk to the bank.
-This reason to reconcile alone should be enough
+By timely reconciling and promptly objecting to your bank about any unauthorized, fraudulent, or forged checks, you can relieve your agency of responsibility for the shortfall.
+The risk would transfer to the bank which should be reason enough to reconcile.

 - Track revenues and expenses so that you can determine the operating performance of your business.

-- Identify specific items that are causing unexpected expenditures.
-Like phone, fax, mail, or supply expenses.
+- Identify specific items that are causing unexpected expenditures, such as phone, fax, mail or supply expenses.